core-wg/resource-directory/draft-ietf-core-resource-directory.md

 the &lt;ServiceType>, and registered in the correct &lt;Domain>.
 The agent responsible for exporting records to the DNS zone file SHOULD be authenticated to the DNS server.
-The following example shows an agent discovering a resource to be
+The following example, using the example lookup location /rd-lookup, shows an agent discovering a resource to be
 exported:

 ~~~~